 But the best savings strategy I’ve discovered is waiting until close to the last minute to book anything.
 Especially for homes that are owned by private owners, the desire to have someone in the home instead of leaving it vacant can make the price point much more flexible.
 Certainly, you run the risk of needing a plan B; however, the steep discount you can receive might be well worth it.

 Typically, it’s a good idea to have 3-5 properties in mind and send a direct message to each inquiring about flexibility in price or sharing your specific budget.
 The property owner may need to pass, but you won’t know unless you ask.

 Visit Like a Pro

-For the last handful of years, I’ve had the pleasure of blogging for Visit Indy, an organization that points convention goers and tourists to the best dining, destinations, and distractions in Indianapolis.
+For the last handful of years, I’ve had the pleasure of blogging for Visit Indy, an organization that points convention-goers and tourists to the best dining, destinations, and attractions in Indianapolis.
 Nearly every city has an agency like this.
-It may go by the Convention and Visitors Bureau or Visitors Center or even have the name of the city in its title.
+It may go by the Convention and Visitors Bureau or Visitors Center, or just have the name of the city in its title.